 The second session is dedicated to setting up and exploring Kali Linux, the leading distribution for penetration testing with many of the hacking tools needed to learn more about our networked environments.

 Materials: Participants will be provided an Ethical Hacking Kit (8 GB USB thumb drive, USB WiFi adapter).
 Participants are encouraged to bring their own Mac OSX laptops (no portable iOS devices).
-There are a limited number of computers available at Pioneer Works for those who are unable to bring one.

 Audience: No prior hacking or coding experience is necessary.
 Knowledge of OSX is required.